 Political Science and Foreign PolicyWhat is the role of social-scientific theory and evidence in foreign policy design?
 How can political scientists produce knowledge that is useful to foreign policy practitioners?
 How should we train practitioners to make evidence-based foreign policy?

-Foreign Policy Evaluation: Challenges — and Solutions — to the Causal Identification of Foreign Policy Effects [Working draft available on request]
+Causal Inference Beyond the Water’s Edge: Challenges — and Solutions — to the Causal Identification of Foreign Policy Effects [Working draft available on request]

-Scholars of international relations increasingly engaged in, what is commonly referred to as, program or policy evaluation.
+Scholars of international relations increasingly engage in, what is commonly referred to as, program or policy evaluation.
 Leveraging quasi-experimental tools for causal identification, this research seeks to understand the effect that some policy intervention has on outcomes of interest.
 This paper argues that the study of foreign policy effects requires special care because typical features of foreign policy are likely to make it so that observational analyses violate all three of the assumptions necessary for group comparisons to have a causal interpretation: unconfoundedness, non-interference and uniform treatment.
 The problem arises because foreign policy responses generally combine multiple instruments of statecraft into strategies that are designed for the specific circumstances that states confront and because actors in international relations learn from and adapt their behavior in response to past policy implementations.
 I show that these problems threaten many findings in the literature and propose data and research-design solutions to mitigate identification problems.
 (Status: Expect to submit for publication in Fall 2019)

 A Gully or a Gap?
 Can Quantitative IR Research Ever Be Policy Relevant?
 [Working draft available on request]